Royal College of Speech and Language Therapists: Equal pay activism

-One of the RCSLT's members, Dr. Pamela Enderby was the lead claimant in a landmark legal case for equal pay in the NHS (see Enderby v Frenchay Health Authority).
+One of the RCSLT's members, Dr. Pamela Enderby, was the lead claimant in a landmark legal case for equal pay in the NHS (see Enderby v Frenchay Health Authority).
 In 1986, she argued that her work and that of her colleagues, mostly women, was of equal value to clinical psychologists, who were predominantly men.
 Her employers said the difference in pay could be justified because the two groups bargain separately.
 This claim launched the second-longest group action for equal pay for equal work since a 1985 claim by female canteen workers against British Coal.
 The case involved twenty-six court appearances (including at the European Court of Justice), 2,000 applicants and sixteen test cases.

 The resulting compensation cost the government approximately £30 million in back-pay.
 The Enderby case led the then Labour government to institute a review of pay and grading scales throughout the health service in the form of the Agenda for Change.

 Membership

-The total membership in March 2019 was 17,422.
+The membership in March 2022 was 20,000.
 Of this figure, 14,461 were UK practising members, 908 were UK nonpracticing members, 448 were retired, 314 were overseas, 1,105 were students, and 186 were associates.
 The total figure had fallen from 17,468 at the end of March 2018.

 In a 2018 survey of its membership (to which 2,700 responded), the RCSLT found that the mean age of its members was 42 and that 73% were employed by the NHS; the remainder worked in independent practice (11%), schools (3%), local authorities (3%), universities (3%), and in other areas (7%).